mustapha-benmbarek/nodejs-http/README.md

 ### What is in there
-This GitHub repository is just a simple helloworld starter (server side) with the native http module.
+This GitHub repository is just a simple helloworld starter (server side) using the native http module.

 ### What is Node.js